MicrosoftDocs/mixed-reality/mixed-reality-docs/spatial-sound-design.md

 Mixed reality applications often have a greater need for sounds than applications on a 2D screen, due to the lack of a physical interface.
 Sounds should be added when they inform the user or reinforce interactions.

 ### Inform and reinforce
-* Interactions often have several stages.
-Consider using sounds to reinforce stage transitions.
 * For events not initiated by the user, such as asynchronous process completions and incoming messages, the field of view might not contain related visuals.
 Consider adding sounds to inform the user.
+* Interactions may have several stages.
+Consider using sounds to reinforce stage transitions.

 See below for examples of interactions, events, and suggested sound characteristics.